 Travellers at Keflavik International Airport.
 Image Credit: government.is

 On March 1, two more cases of COVID19 were confirmed.
 Both patients were in their fifties and had returned home to Iceland via Italy.
-By March 3 a further six more cases were diagnosed, and the list of ‘high-risk areas’ had increased to include parts of Austria and Germany.
+Later, a further six more cases were diagnosed, and the list of ‘high-risk areas’ had increased to include parts of Austria and Germany.
 The Icelandic government issued an official statement which detailed severe penalties for those who violated quarantine protocols which included three months imprisonment.

-On March 5 approximately 400 people were in home-quarantine, 330 had been tested, and 35 people had been confirmed to have contracted the virus.
+Within a week, approximately 400 people were in home-quarantine, 330 had been tested, and 35 people had been confirmed to have contracted the virus.
 There were still no transmissions of COVID19 within Iceland.
 All those who tested positive had contracted it abroad.
 The next day the first four transmissions of the virus were recorded within Iceland.

 An overhead shot of downtown Reykjavik during social distancing.
 Image Credit: government.is